CTLgrads Journal Club

 How to participate

 The CTLgrads Journal Club is open to current Columbia graduate students and postdocs.
 While we encourage participants to attend multiple Journal Club in order to build community with others interested in findings and implications of education research, we welcome visitors to individual sessions.
+In Spring and Summer 2022, sessions are being offered in hyflex format — join us in person in 204 Butler Library or online.

 Sign up for the CTLgrads Journal Club mailing list to get advance notification about upcoming sessions and readings.
 Browse archives below to see past Journal Club topics and access discussed articles.